Tutorial: Signin Compose

 Front-end submission guidelines

-:point_right: Unlike in previous labs, there are a CRUCIAL couple of extra steps to do before you push your lab to GitHub:
+:point_right: Unlike in previous tutorials and projects, there are a CRUCIAL couple of extra steps to do before you push your lab to GitHub:

 Without these we won’t be able to run your app.